Albert “Pete” Pero, Jr. and Cheryl Stewart Pero Center for Intersectionality Studies

-The goal of the Multicultural Center is to be a resource for the whole church: local congregations, synods, seminary communities, and the churchwide expression.
-The purpose of the Center is to bring together laity, students, theologians, and others to discuss and develop strategies that address basic questions and issues related to being a multicultural church.
+The goal of the Albert “Pete” Pero, Jr. and Cheryl Stewart Pero Center for Intersectionality Studies is to be a resource for the whole church: local congregations, synods, seminary communities, and the churchwide expression.
+The purpose of the Center is to bring together laity, students, theologians, and others to discuss and develop strategies that address basic questions and issues related to being an intersectional church.

 - to sponsor courses (offered through LSTC) each year for lay persons as well as for students

-- to offer annual institutes that address different aspects of multiculturalism
+- to offer annual institutes that address different aspects of intersectionality

-- to provide regular space, time, and place for discussing issues related to multiculturalism
+- to provide regular space, time, and place for discussing issues related to intersectionality